Joshua Tree fall and spring campgrounds can disappear fast

 Quick answer

-Prime Joshua Tree weekends are intensely competitive.
-Once the first release is gone, the best remaining openings often come back through short cancellation windows.
+Cool-season Joshua Tree weekends behave like timed drops.
+Once the first release is gone, the best remaining openings usually come back through short, high-velocity cancellations across Jumbo Rocks, Indian Cove, and Black Rock.

 Weekend demand is heavy